 THIS IS THE BEGINNING and end of Wendy’s story.
-Lying on her deathbed at the overripe age of 110, surrounded by weeping family members, she suddenly opened her eyes and exclaimed, “Wait a minute!
+Lying on her deathbed at the overripe age of 110, surrounded by weeping family members, she suddenly opens her eyes and exclaims, “Wait a minute!
 I know what I want to be when I grow up!”
-Clutching her chest, like milk left in the fridge too long, she reached her expiry date.
+Clutching her chest, like milk left in the fridge too long, she reaches her expiry date.

 THE FAMILY all nodded to each other in agreement.
 It was a well-known fact that Wendy was a Late Bloomer.